-Currently, neither the VAT Act nor the Regulations nor the VAT Act makes any distinction between business-to-business supplies and business-to-consumer supplies.
+Currently, neither the VAT Act nor the Regulations make any distinction between business-to-business supplies and business-to-consumer supplies.
+This is intentional.
+This distinction does not exist for domestic suppliers and in the interest of fairness and equity, the distinction will not be introduced for purposes of these Regulations.